 It’s about sounding clear.

-If you need five minutes to explain something simple, investors worry.
+If it takes five minutes to explain something simple, investors worry.

 If you can explain something complex in thirty seconds, they lean in.